zebrunner/carina/docs/automation/api.md

 }
 ```

-To perform the general logic under multiple API templates you can create interceptors.
+To perform the general logic under multiple API templates you can create *interceptors*.

 ### Useful features
 The framework contains a list of useful features for building requests and validation of responses.
 It makes the support of such tests easier and at the same time minimizes the amount of test data.